nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   displayed patient list.
 The index **must be a positive integer** 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing medication, the existing medication of the person will be removed i.e adding of medication is not cumulative.
+* When editing medication, the existing medication of the patient will be removed i.e adding of medication is not cumulative.
-* You can remove all the person’s tags by typing `m/` without specifying any medication after it.
+* You can remove all the patient’s medications by typing `m/` without specifying any medication after it.
 * When editing upcoming appointment dates, the date must be in `dd-MM-yyyy` format, eg. `12-06-2022`.
 * To remove upcoming appointments, just type `ua/` without specifying any date after it.